 - Fine artists

 - Human resources administrators

-To speak with an experienced lawyer at Pacific Workers’ Compensation Law Center, call (888) 740-6434 to schedule your free case consultation.
+To speak with an experienced lawyer at Pacific Workers’, The Lawyers for Injured Workers call (888) 740-6434 to schedule your free case consultation.
 We are committed to representing workers, and we are prepared to use our extensive resources to fight for you.